PRODYNA/go-training/02-Variables-And-Types/03-Types/02_Strings/Strings.md

 ```

-Converting the rune with string() type conversion
+Converting the rune with the string() type conversion
 ```golang

 s := "test"